Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogues of the Tumura-Clunie theorem in several complex variables

 \begin{lemma} \cite[Theorem 2.1]{hu-yang} Suppose that $f$ is meromorphic and not constant in $\mathbb{C}^{m},$ that where $P_{n-1}(f)$ is a differential polynomial of degree at most $n-1$ in $f,$ and that Then where $\alpha$ is a meromorphic function in $\mathbb{C}^{m}$, small with respect to $f$, and determined by the terms of degree $n-1$ in $P_{n-1}(f)$ and by $g.$ \end{lemma}

-The following result is an extension of the relations of counting functions of $N(r,f(qz))$ and $N(r, f(z))$ to the case of several complex variables.
-We omit the proof, since it is almost the same as the proof of \cite[Theorem 1.3]{zhang-korhonen} in the case of one variable due to Zhang and Korhonen.
+The following result gives a relation between the counting functions $N(r,f(q\cdot z+c))$ and $N(r, f(z))$ of several complex variables.
+We omit the proof, since it follows essentially by the same reasoning as by considering the combination of \cite[Theorem 1.3]{zhang-korhonen} and \cite[Inequality (12)]{heittokangas} in the case of one variable.